 Carson College of Business Requirements:

-- Completion of Certification requirements listed above.
+- Completion of admission to the major requirements listed above.

 - Completion of requirements listed in the Schedule of Studies.